Cube Logo0.33.23

 Refresh key of a query is a concatenation of all cubes refresh keys involved in query.
 For rollup queries pre-aggregation table name is used as a refresh key.

-You can set up a custom refresh check SQL by changing refresh_key property.
+You can set up a custom refresh check SQL by changing the refresh_key parameter.
 Often, a MAX(updated_at_timestamp) for OLTP data is a viable option, or examining a metadata table for whatever system is managing the data to see when it last ran. timestamp in that case.

 YAML